ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The nucleus is made of protons and neutrons; each has the same mass: 1 amu (atomic mass unit).

 Protons and neutrons aren’t exactly alike, though; protons have a positive charge while neutrons don’t have a charge.

 Electrons are so small that they have nearly no mass at all.
 A single electron has only 1/1836 amu.
 Electrons are also negatively charged.

 All of the known elements are organized on the periodic table of the elements.
 They are arranged by atomic number, from smallest to largest, and labeled with their element symbol, atomic number, and atomic mass.

 To easily communicate information about the elements, scientists use standard nuclear notation.

-Nuclear notation is formed by writing an elemental symbol preceded by a subscript indicating its atomic number—the number of protons—and a superscript indicating its mass number—the number of protons and neutrons combined.
+Nuclear notation is formed by writing an elemental symbol with a number above indicating its atomic number—the number of protons—and a number below indicating its mass number—the number of protons and neutrons combined.